brentvollebregt/nitratine.net/posts/monopoly-money/post.md

 category: Projects
 tags: [react, typescript, javascript, express, lerna]
 feature: feature.png
-description: "A Node.js server and React frontend that helps you manage your finances in a game of Monopoly from the browser."
+description: "A Node.js server and React web app that helps you manage your finances in a game of Monopoly from the browser."
 github: brentvollebregt/monopoly-money

 <div align="center" style="padding: 20px 20px 40px 20px">